machine-detonation/6DBFEE/README.md

 :: 20 years old or older (unless you're a friend of my friends or I interact first)

+:: if you joke about P. Diddy. (or any rapists/pedophiles for that matter)

 :: Babyfurs/Diaperfurs..

 :: DDLG (Daddy Dom Little Girl)

+:: weird fans of ANY and ALL fandoms

 :: if you use twitter regularly /hj

+:: members of the forsaken "Spawnism" cult.. please stay away from me I REALLY don't like you guys

+### Thin Ice

+:: Doubles (other rocket fictkins).. y'all just freak me out a bit /lh

+:: 17-19 year olds

+:: fans of helluva boss / hazbin hotel (VERY thin ice.)

 ## Boundaries